Phone Charging & Signal Boosting

 1) Slide armrest fully forward, then pry up and remove rear cover (image A below).
 Locate both the black 18-pin connector and antenna connector (image B below).

-2) Gently pry up the storage trays located under each pad (image A below).
-Then, release the clips holding the center storage tray (image B below).
-Remove center tray.
+2) Gently pry up the storage trays located under each armrest pad (image A below).
+Then, release the clips holding center tray or old factory phone (image B below).
+Remove tray/phone.

 4) Re-pin wiring adapter to match your car's 18-pin connector.